TBD54566975/tbdex/specs/http-api/README.md

 `GET /exchanges`

 ### Authentication
-A tbdex http client must send an Http Auth Header in the form of a JWT `Bearer` token.
+A tbdex http client MUST set the HTTP [Authorization Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) in order to be authenticated.
+The value of the header MUST use the [Bearer Authentication Scheme] as defined in [RFC 6750](https://datatracker.ietf.org/doc/html/rfc6750), and the access token MUST be a JWT.

 The JWT must consist of JWS header and JWT payload containing the below fields, and signed by the client's DID.